 Some of the techniques I gave Laura and Kyle to help supervise Julia’s internet activity included parental blocks; placing the computer in a room which the entire family uses regularly; limiting Julia’s internet time; and scanning the computer regularly for pornographic downloads.
 Luckily, Kyle worked as a computer customer service representative, so he knew how to set up the parental blocks.
 However, many parents do not know how to use a computer besides the basic applications.
 I always suggest reviewing some of the basics through an online course or one that can be bought at a store.
 Think of your Julia.
 Is his or her promiscuity a result of inappropriate internet usage?

-On this track, we presented teen promiscuity on three different levels levels.
+In this section, we presented teen promiscuity on three different levels.
 These levels are: educating the parent; teen self-esteem; and internet activity.

 Online Continuing Education QUESTION 14

 What are three levels on which teen promiscuity may be examined?

 To select and enter your answer go to .

 This course has covered such topics as: reframing; the three-dimensional model; building teen confidence; redefining parent rules; identifying and destroying the inner critic; engaging compassion; tackling mistakes; controlling teenage outbursts; creating a family agreement contract; keeping cool; alcohol abuse; running away; and teen promiscuity.